moloco/docs/ios.md

 #### Objective C

-To use the Moloco VAN SDK with Object-C the minimum iOS version that Moloco VAN SDK could support is 8.0.
-You must set the deployment target version to at least 8.0.

 First, unzip the library file and copy the MolocoVANSDK.framework bundle into the base directory of your project’s folder using Finder.